 Selling Your Financed Vehicle

-Selling a car when you own the vehicle can be a fairly simple process, but for those looking to sell a vehicle which has finance attached to it, it can be a little bit more confusing, so it’s important to fully understand the legalities that surround you doing so.
+Selling a car when you own it can be a fairly simple process, but for those looking to sell a vehicle which has finance attached to it, it can be a little bit more confusing.
+It’s important to fully understand the legalities that surround you doing so.

 Is It Legal To Sell A Car With Finance?

-The good news is that we can help you to clear your debt and free the vehicle to be sold legally.
+The good news is that we can help you to clear your debt and enable the vehicle to be sold legally.

 Understanding The Different Types Of Finance.

 Finance is often used when people want to purchase a vehicle, but do not have the upfront funds to do so.
-There are a variety of different finances available and they usually fall into one of the following categories:
+There are a variety of different finance types available and they usually fall into one of the following categories:

 Hire Purchase Finance: